A Brief History

 During our first four years, Sunday services were held in various locations such as school auditoriums and factory cafeterias.
-We were able to build our first church in 1960 at Kennedy and Highway 401 in the east end of the city.
-In order to accomplish this, many fund-raising events were held and debentures undertaken by members of the congregation.
+We built our first church in 1960 at Kennedy and Highway 401 in Scarborough through several fund-raising events and debentures undertaken by members of the congregation.

-It was during this time - in the 60's - that our numbers were at their highest.
+In the sixties, Don Heights membership numbers were at their highest.
 Creativity flourished and there was much involvement in social action.
-Part of our space was given over to a nursery for mentally challenged children and continued until professional qualifications were changed beyond our power to meet them.
+Part of our space provided a nursery for mentally challenged children and continued until professional qualifications were changed beyond our power to meet them.

-During this time we initiated Stratford Festival Unitarian weekends and offered packages to Unitarians across Canada and the U.S. This provided an opportunity for Unitarians to meet and greet each other.
-Our Arts Committee sponsored a number of events with well-known speakers which attracted many visitors to our church and brought us considerable press coverage.
+At this time, we also initiated Stratford Festival Unitarian weekends and offered packages to Unitarians across Canada and the U.S. This provided an opportunity for Unitarians to meet and greet each other.
+Our Arts Committee sponsored events with well-known speakers which attracted many visitors to our church and brought us considerable press coverage.

-We have been at our present location since 2004 and enjoy the spaciousness and the ability to hold services and programs at all times.
-Rev. Debra Faulk, was called to our congregation in 2006 as our full-time minister.
-Rev. Faulk remained with Don Heights until 2010 when she moved to the Calgary Congregation.
+We moved to 18 Wynford in 2004 where we regained the ability to hold services and programs anytime we desired.
+Rev. Debra Faulk was called to our congregation in 2006 and remained with Don Heights until 2010 when she moved to the Calgary Congregation.
+At that point our lay-led congregation decided to have guest ministers and topical speakers on a 50/50 basis.

-Don Heights continues to meet at 18 Wynford Drive Suite 102.
-We are a lay-led congregation with active Sunday Services, Social Action, Education and Fellowship Committees.
+In 2016, Don Heights purchased its space at 18 Wynford Drive when the building changed ownership.
+We continue to be a lay-led congregation with active Sunday Services, Social Action and Caring Committees.